flevour/ftassi.github.io/source/_posts/2013-08-12-switching-from-tdd-to-bdd-with-behat-and-symfony2.markdown

 {% pullquote %}

 Functional testing your application means dealing with database and fixtures.
-The basics rules are always the same: you want to have a clean fresh database at the beginning of your test, then you'll fill it with predefined data and after that you'll make assertion against it.
+The basics rules are always the same: you want to have a clean fresh database at the beginning of each test, then you'll fill it with predefined data and after that you'll make assertion against it.
 Having a clean starting point for each scenario is the key for avoiding dependencies between them.

 The main difference between behat and your good old functional test is that you won't define a set of fixtures in your setUp() method, you will instead define a set of "*Given*" steps.